 • Compatible with: Windows, macOS, iOS, Android, routers, and more

 Although not as rapid as ExpressVPN, you can engage in uninterrupted streaming, browsing, video chatting, or torrenting.
-In fact, my connection speed surpassed the minimum requirement for high-quality streaming by more than sixfold, ensuring a seamless experience.
+In fact, our connection speed surpassed the minimum requirement for high-quality streaming by more than sixfold, ensuring a seamless experience.

+PrivateVPN is very affordable too.
 If you’re not ready to commit, you can test PrivateVPN for free thanks to its 30-day money-back guarantee.
 I tested the refund claim by canceling via the Contact Us form on the website.
-I got a confirmation email a few hours later approving my request for a refund.
-I received the funds in my bank account within 7 days.
+I got a confirmation email a few hours later approving my request for a refund, and I had my money back in under a week.

 Quick Comparison Table: Microsoft Edge VPN Features

-🥇ExpressVPN $6.67/month Yes 8 7, 8, 10, 11
+🥇ExpressVPN Yes 8 7, 8, 10, 11

-🥈CyberGhost $2.03/month No 7 7, 8, 10, 11
+🥈CyberGhost No 7 7, 8, 10, 11

-🥉PIA $2.03/month No Unlimited 7, 8, 10, 11
+🥉PIA No Unlimited 7, 8, 10, 11

-IPVanish $2.75/month No Unlimited 7, 8, 10, 11
+IPVanish No Unlimited 7, 8, 10, 11

-PrivateVPN $2/month No 10 7, 8, 10, 11
+PrivateVPN No 10 7, 8, 10, 11

 Tips on Choosing the Best VPN for Edge